Randy Johnson: 2001

-In a freak accident on March 24, 2001, at Tucson Electric Park, during the 7th inning of a spring training game against the San Francisco Giants, Johnson threw a fastball to Calvin Murray that struck and killed a dove.
-The ball was ruled dead, and it was ruled "no pitch."
-The event was not unique in baseball history, but it became one of Johnson's most-remembered baseball moments; a news story 15 years later remarked, "the event remains iconic, and the Big Unit says he gets asked about the incident nearly as much as he does about winning the World Series later that year with the Arizona Diamondbacks."
+In a freak accident on March 24, 2001, at Tucson Electric Park, during the seventh inning of a spring training game against the San Francisco Giants, Johnson threw a fastball to Calvin Murray that struck and killed a dove.
+The ball was no pitch (neither a ball nor a strike).
+The event was not unique in baseball history, but it became one of Johnson's most-remembered baseball moments.
+In 2026, ESPN called it "one of the earliest viral moments in all of sports."
+Johnson said in 2015 that "he gets asked about the incident nearly as much as he does about winning the World Series later that year."
+After retiring as a player, Johnson's photography company used a dead bird as its logo.

-Johnson struck out 20 batters in a game on May 8, 2001, against the Cincinnati Reds.
+Johnson struck out 20 batters in a game on May 8, against the Cincinnati Reds.
 Johnson recorded all 20 strikeouts in the first nine innings and was replaced before the start of the tenth, but because the game went into extra innings, he is ineligible to share the nine-inning game strikeout record.
-On August 23, 2001, Johnson struck out three batters on nine pitches in the 6th inning of a 5–1 loss to the Pittsburgh Pirates, becoming the 30th pitcher in major league history to pitch an immaculate inning.
-Johnson's 2001 season was the 2nd time in MLB history where a starting pitcher had more than twice as many strikeouts in a season (372) as hits allowed (181) (first accomplished by Pedro Martinez in the 2000 season with 284 strikeouts and 128 hits and later also accomplished by Max Scherzer in 2017, and both Gerrit Cole and Justin Verlander in 2019).
-He also became the second pitcher to strike out 300 more batters than he walked, walking 71 batters against 372 strikeouts (first accomplished by Sandy Koufax who struck out 382 batters against 71 walks in 1965).
+On August 23, Johnson struck out three batters on nine pitches in the 6th inning of a 5–1 loss to Pittsburgh, becoming the 30th pitcher in major league history to pitch an immaculate inning.

+Johnson's 2001 season was the second time in MLB history when a starting pitcher had more than twice as many strikeouts in a season (372) as hits allowed (181).
+Pedro Martínez first reached that ratio in 2000, and it was later also accomplished by Max Scherzer in 2017 and both Gerrit Cole and Justin Verlander in 2019.
+Johnson also became the second pitcher to strike out 300 more batters than he walked, walking 71 batters against 372 strikeouts (first accomplished by Sandy Koufax who struck out 382 batters against 71 walks in 1965).

+2002–2003

 In 2002, Johnson won the pitching Triple Crown, leading the NL in wins, ERA, and strikeouts, and was voted his fourth consecutive Cy Young and Warren Spahn Awards.
 It was Johnson's fourth consecutive 300-strikeout season with the Diamondbacks, and fifth consecutive overall, extending his own MLB record from the previous season in which he set the record for the most consecutive seasons with 300 or more strikeouts in a season by a pitcher.
 He also became the first pitcher in baseball history to post a 24–5 record.

 Johnson spent the majority of the 2003 season on the disabled list and was ineffective in the few injury-hampered starts he did make.
 He hit the only home run of his career on September 19, 2003, against the Milwaukee Brewers.
 Johnson was a .125 hitter over 625 career at-bats.